A simple pickle you can use for pickling unopened dandelion buds and making "capers". You can add the finished pickles to soups and sauces.

 - 1 2 quart sauce pot

 - 1.5 cups water

 - 1.5 cups champagne vinegar or another vinegar you like

 - 2 tablespoon kosher salt

-- Heat together the water, vinegar and salt together until the salt is dissolved, then cool.
+- Meanwhile, heat together the water, vinegar and salt together until the salt is dissolved, then cool.

 - Take the dandelion buds and fill half pint canning jars with them

-- When you’ve pressed the buds down, fill the jars with the vinegar brine, jostling them around with a toothpick to remove air pockets, then seal, refrigerate, and wait a couple months before enjoying.
+- When you've pressed the buds down, fill the jars with the boiling vinegar brine, jostling them around with a toothpick to remove air pockets, then turn the jars upside down and cool, which should seal them, or refrigerate, and wait at least a few weeks before enjoying.
+See note.